 - Preheat oven to 325°.

-- In a 6 qt dutch oven, heat the oil on medium heat.
+- In a 5 or 6 qt dutch oven, heat the oil on medium heat.
 Brown the stew meat on medium heat, until just browned but not cooked through.
 Season with salt and pepper as it cooks.

 - Add the remainder of the ingredients to the dutch oven.

 - Bring to a boil.
 Once boiling, remove from the heat, cover, and place in the oven.
 Braise (bake) the stew for 1 hour and 30 minutes.

 - Remove from the oven, and serve hot!